nicholasohjj/tp/docs/DeveloperGuide.md

 ### Main Success Scenario (MSS)

-1. Tutor enters a command to add a student, including name, phone number, address, email, and subjects.
+1. Tutor enters a command to add a student, including name, phone number, address, and email.
+Subject(s) may be optionally included.
 2. TutorTrack validates the input and ensures the student does not already exist.
 3. TutorTrack saves the student information and confirms the addition.